Unlock free trial

 Okay, let’s do it one more time.

-A demand-side platform is the software used to buy ad inventory from multiple supply sources automatically and optimize this process to achieve better results.
+A demand-side platform is the software used to buy ad inventory from multiple supply sources automatically and optimize digital advertising campaigns to achieve better results.
 A DSP is an advertiser’s center of operation in programmatic ad buying.

 What is programmatic?
-In short, it is an auction-based process allowing to automatically buy and sell ad placements.
+In short, it is an auction-based process allowing for the automatic buying and selling of ad placements.
 It happens in real-time (in +- 100 milliseconds) via automated bidding with the help of real-time bidding protocols like OpenRTB.

 Like most software in adtech/martech, if you want to work with a software provider (and you generally do because in-housing is difficult), a demand-side platform requires a subscription.
 However, in the case of a DSP, there’s also a free option.
 The difference is the following: